Hyzon & Fontaine Modification to retrofit diesel trucks

 For its Repower program, Hyzon Motors is collaborating with US firm Fontaine Modification.
 Diesel components will be removed from existing trucks that will then be upfitted with Hyzon’s fuel cell system, electric powertrain and hydrogen storage system.

 Hyzon Motors says it is responding to the demand for clean commercial vehicles amidst a global supply chain crises.
-This currently means that customers generally have to wait for long periods for the delivery of zero-emission vehicles.
 The lead time for new vehicle chassis ordered today is up to 16 months.
 Retrofitting existing chassis will get more clean vehicles on the roads sooner, as well as saving costs for fleet owners and truck operators and making the most of existing resources.

 A first example from the Repower programme is currently on display at the Advanced Clean Transportation (ACT) Expo in Long Beach, where Hyzon Motors co-founder and CEO Craig Knight is currently also a speaker.
 The demonstration vehicle still has the 110 kW version of the fuel cell family developed and manufactured by Hyzon.
 By the end of 2022, the first vehicles will be retrofitted and tested with the 200-kW stack, which is Hyzon’s most powerful stack.